NeuroTechX/EDU_Plugin/README.md

 - Repo name

-To use the plugin, add the content to a post using the following shortcode: `[github_readme class="foo"]` where class will set the class of the div that wraps the content of the readme.
+To use the plugin, add the content to a post using the following shortcode: `[github_readme class="foo"]`
+where:
+- **class** will set the class of the div that wraps the content of the readme.

 ### MeetupEventPlugin